SeisComP/common/apps/gui/descriptions/global_gui.rst

 ~~~~~~~~~~~~~~~~~~~

 Layers may be grouped into categories and form a hierarchy.
 The categories of the
-BNA data are derived from the BNA directory structure, i.e. the names of the directories
+geo feature data are derived from the feature directory structure, i.e. the names
-below the bna directory, e.g. :file:`@DATADIR@/bna`.
-BNA data directly located within the
+of the directories below the feature directory, e.g. :file:`@DATADIR@/spatial/vector`.
-bna directory have no special category.
+Feature data directly located within the feature directory have no special category.
 The FEP data set is assigned to the fep category.

-The depth of the BNA directory tree is arbitrary and subfolders form
+The depth of the feature directory tree is arbitrary and subfolders form
 sub-categories.
 E.g. the directory tree :file:`bna/coastline/europe/germany` will generate
 the categories *coastline*, *coastline.europe* and *coastline.europe.germany* which
 all may be configured individually.
 Every undefined property is inherited from